 A chore chart is quite common to see in many homes with young children.
 We all know that chores are an important part of childhood and even young children by the age of 2 can help with simple tasks around the house.
+These chore ideas are great for kids of all ages.

 Something that I have come to realize, is that when I say “Go clean your room”, I have a very specific idea of what that means.
 However, my kids are not mind readers and they don’t know what I am expecting when I open their room door next time.
 For some children, the thought of cleaning their bedroom can be completely overwhelming and they do not even know where oh how to begin.